Danatts/Studies/Rust/error_handling.md

 }
 ```

+- If the value of the `Result` is an `Ok`, the value inside the `Ok` will get returned from this
+expression, and the program will continue.

 - If the value is an Err, the Err will be returned from the whole function as if we had used the
   return keyword so the error value gets propagated to the calling code.